affederaffe/CustomPlatforms/README.md

 ## Adding More Platforms

-Extract the Platforms' .zip file in the Beat Saber directory.
+Place platforms (.plat) files in the "BeatSaber\CustomPlatforms" folder.
 Your installed platforms will be available upon relaunching the game.

 ## Creating New Platforms